 Alice has a few refund options as described in the Refund Option Disclosure Chart.
 Alice applies for a $1,200 Direct Deposit “RAL” and is approved on January 4th.
 Alice’s account is credited $1,200 on or before January 5th (funds are disbursed 12 hours after “IRS” acceptance of federal tax return or before).

 Alice’s tax returns are processed and she receives her actual refund deposits (typically 10-21 days).

 On January 18th the “IRS” disburses the federal refund to her Electronic Refund Deposit account:

 The established ERD accounts allow Alice to repay her lender [Taxadvance] while simultaneously receiving her remaining IRS refund directly deposited to her account.
 IRS deposits are available for same day cash withdrawal.
-The maximum amount of the lender’s repayment is $1,057 [$1,000 advance plus a $57** finance charge] regardless of the IRS processing time [typically within 21 days] since the lender [Taxadvance] has agreed to a one-time fixed finance charge of $57** [APR 196.83% based on 10 days].
+The maximum amount of the lender’s repayment is $1,200 [$750 advance] regardless of the IRS processing time [typically within 21 days] since the lender [Taxadvance] has agreed to a zero based finance charge [APR 0%].

 On January 20th the State of Virginia disburses the refund to her Electronic Refund Deposit account:

 - $771 Direct Deposited to Alice’s Checking Account without any additional fees incurred.

 If you are applying for a “RAL” there is no credit check because your loan advance is secured by YOUR tax refund.
 A $450 tax preparation fees upon approval for a $750 gross disbursement.
 To avoid any bank fees you can elect to e-file without a “RAL” and receive YOUR actual tax refund within 10-21 days.
 Please be responsible and consider all refund options prior to applying for a bank product”.